 Restriction in Eating Disorder Recovery and How it can Manifest

-But very often we don’t stop and unpick what restriction in eating looks like and all the ways it can manifest.
+But we rarely stop and unpick what restrictive eating looks like and the many ways it can manifest.

-When you have had an eating disorder for any significant length of time, a lot of the smaller ways in which you might restrict how you eat or what you eat can be so habitual and ingrained that you don’t even realise they are there or that they are a part of the illness.
-People around you are also unlikely to know that you have some of these restrictive tendencies or they might have accepted them as part of what you do and not challenged them as you go through recovery because they don’t consider them significant to the bigger picture.
+When you have had an eating disorder for a significant length of time, the little ways you might restrict in terms of how or what you eat can be so habitual and ingrained that you don’t realise they are there or form part of the eating disorder.
+People around you are also unlikely to know that you have some of these restrictive tendencies or might have accepted them as just what you do and not challenged them because they don’t consider them significant to the bigger picture.

-Eating disorders are very sneaky and they will try to negotiate every last thing in recovery, down to the smallest little detail.
-It is so important that you recognise where these negotiations and sneaky attempts of the illness to keep you restricting are coming in, so that you can address them.
+Eating disorders are very sneaky.
+They will try to negotiate every last thing, down to the smallest detail.
+You must recognise where these negotiations and sneaky attempts of the eating disorder to keep you eating restrictively are arising so that you can address them.

-In this post, I cover some of the ways in which the eating disorder can still push you into restriction in recovery, even when you think you are doing amazingly because you are eating huge volumes and facing fear foods like never before.
+In this post, I cover some of the ways in which the eating disorder can still push you to restrict in recovery, even when you think you are doing amazingly because you are eating huge volumes and facing fear foods like never before.

 How Restriction Can Manifest in Eating Disorder Recovery